-Issue Actions taken/to be considered by Foxton PC to address issue Progress (as at 11/19) Improved management of existing environmental sites, and access to nature for youngsters Support for newly formed Friends of Foxton Woods, who are working in partnership with owners CCC Programme of appropriate woodland management and other measures to improve access, ecological value and education being planned, through agreed site management plan.
-First volunteer task took place in March 2019, exactly 25 years after first planting Ongoing support for Friends group that manages Dovecot Meadow Management been underway for 15 years.
-Interpretive panel to be replaced by Foxton Parish Council using s106 funding Proposal to improve wildlife area on fringes of the Recreation Ground Masterplan of Recreation Ground to be prepared to encompass wide range of issues including margins, and children's play area

-Issue Actions taken/to be considered by Foxton PC to address issue Progress (as at 11/19) Gateway enhancement Recommended by the LCA and NP To improve visual appearance of some village gateways such as transport gateway on A10 To be achieved through future master planning of gateway areas and funded through s106 monies, as appropriate
+Issue Actions taken/to be considered by Foxton PC to address issue Progress (as at 4/21) Improved management of existing environmental sites, and access to nature for youngsters Support for newly formed Friends of Foxton Woods, who are working in partnership with owners CCC Programme of appropriate woodland management and other measures to improve access, ecological value and education being planned, through agreed site management plan.
+First volunteer task took place in March 2019, exactly 25 years after first planting.
+Covid 19 pandemic delayed planned 2020/21 community coppicing events Ongoing support for Friends group that manages Dovecot Meadow Management been underway for 17 years.
+Foxton PC installed new interpretive panel and carried out thatched roof repairs in 2020, using s106 funding.
+New management regime for meadow agreed in 2021, to improve biodiversity and carbon capture, funded by SCDC Zero carbon grant Proposal to improve wildlife area on fringes of the Recreation Ground Masterplan of Recreation Ground to be prepared to encompass wide range of issues including margins, and children's play area.
+Foxton PC leading work on improvements, following consultations Proposal for biodiversity enhancement area linking Foxton Woods with village (Figure 24A) Bid submitted by Foxton PC to Greater Cambridge Planning 'Call for Green Sites', as part of new Local Plan process.
+Response awaited.
+Same site has been submitted as potential development site by CCC under the 'Call for Development Sites' process for the same emerging Local Plan Gateway enhancement Recommended by the LCA and NP To improve visual appearance of some village gateways such as transport gateway on A10 To be achieved through future master planning of gateway areas and funded through s106 monies, as appropriate